Eye For Film >> Movies >> Moonlight (2016) Film Review

 The nature of identity, not only the way that it is formed but how it can shift and shimmer and the way that we present it to others, lies at the heart of Barry Jenkins' film.
 Like Celine Sciamma's similarly impressive Girlhood, this is a story not simply about who its protagonist is in terms of his essential nature, but also about who he might become as life experience shapes him and as he chooses the elements of his personality he wishes to nurture.

 Presented as a triptych, we see three faces of Chiron - one as a nine-year-old, the second as a teenager and a third at that sweet spot in early adulthood when, although we are physically fully grown, our personality enjoys a fledgling moment before we take off, in all likelihood, in a single direction for life.
-If this structure, and the fact that the film is loosely adapted from Tarell Alvin McCraney's play In Moonlight Black Boys Look Blue, makes the film sound rigid, the end result is anything but.
+If this structure, and the fact that the story is loosely adapted from Tarell Alvin McCraney's play In Moonlight Black Boys Look Blue, makes the film sound rigid, the end result is anything but.
 Jenkins refuses to let his ideas or his characters become boxed in, so that both their essence and their ability to change flow from one part of his screenplay to the next.

 Jenkins doesn't just show us the experience of his young protagonist, he bathes us in it, with the camera plunging us straight into the moment from the very first.
 One minute we're feeling the agitation of a drug dealer, being circled by his boss Juan (Mahershala Ali), the camera joining the spin, the next we're thrust into Chiron's world, running fast with him through tall grass.
 For a second, it's exhilarating, then we realise it's a flight of fear, as he runs from bullies into an abandoned crack den, the sound of missiles lobbed at its windows a cacophony of noise.
 We don't merely see Chiron's anxiety, we feel it like a kindred spirit, and are as nervous and wary as he is when Juan seems to offer him the hand of friendship.